Annuals

 Tips:

-• If you choose to buy your annuals early make sure the plants have adequate light, water and warmth.
+• If you choose to buy your Annuals early make sure the plants have adequate light, water and warmth.

 • Annuals cannot tolerate frost or cold temperatures below 10ºC.
 Only plant outside when there is no further chance of frost.